DebankurSaikia/Advanced-Programming/Assignment8_CSB24008/CourseEnrollment/coursedashboard/README.md

 # Course Enrollment Dashboard

-A React application developed as part of **Assignment 08** for the **Advanced Programming** course.

-## Assignment Overview

-Develop a course enrollment dashboard that manages student records and course enrollments using React state management and modern JavaScript data structures.
+A React application for managing student records and course enrollments using React state management and modern JavaScript data structures.

 ## Features